olegyablokov/cpp-logger/README.md

 If build is successful, the library will appear in the `path/to/this/project/lib` directory.

 ## Tests
 Tests are managed with [Catch](https://github.com/catchorg/Catch2) and are by default excluded from ALL targets.
-This means if you want to build them, run the commands from the "Build" section but replace the last command with:
+It means if you want to build them, run the commands from the "Build" section but replace the last command with:
 ```
 make logger_tests
 ```